-- A. Kilometres of regional road strengthened during 2018 and the amount expended on that work, - B. Kilometres of regional road resealed during 2018 and the amount expended on that work, - C. Kilometres of local road (i.e. total of primary, secondary and tertiary) strengthened during 2018 and the amount expended on that work, - D. Kilometres of local road resealed during 2018 and the amount expended on that work.
+- A. Kilometres of regional road strengthened during 2019, the amount expended on that work and the average unit cost of such works in Euro per square metre (€/m2). - B. Kilometres of regional road resealed during 2019, the amount expended on that work and the average unit cost of such works in Euro per square metre (€/m2).

+- C. Kilometres of local road (i.e. total of primary, secondary and tertiary) strengthened during 2019, the amount expended on that work and the average unit cost of such works in Euro per square metre (€/m2). - D. Kilometres of local road resealed during 2019, the amount expended on that work and the average unit cost of such works in Euro per square metre (€/m2).